-Grants are available from £5,000 to £50,000.
+Grants are available from £5,000 to £100,000.
 Funding is available for 50% of a total project cost, although 25% of the total project cost can be in-kind contributions.
-The fund will open for applications in May 2022.
+Ongoing with no application deadline dates.

 Community Paths Grants